UpLauncher/Purble/README.md

-# This extension is no longer supported.
+# Purble theme (for VS Code)

-# Reheme theme (for VS Code)
+## What is Purble theme?

-## What is Reheme theme?
+Purble theme features:
-Reheme theme includes the following features:
+* Blue and purple based theme
-* Blue, and Purple Theme
+* Easy to read and cool theme

 ## Help
 Support is available in English, but we use translations.